stormasm/spanish/verbs/ella/listlearn.md

 9. (to make visible)
 - a. to reveal
 La luz de la luna descubrió el contorno de la montaña en la distancia.
+La luz de la luna [reveló](./listlearn.md###revelar) el contorno de la montaña en la distancia.
 The moonlight revealed the outline of the mountain in the distance.

 ### encontrar